-Qualitative researchers used the information synthesized in the Model Description Form (from QRT Part 1) to rate the three subcategories using a specific rubric.
-Next, these three ratings were averaged to determine the rating for evidence of readiness for successful implementation.
-In general, a model's rating was based on evidence of the following: a formal or informal process for establishing an initial understanding of the model, strategies to develop faculty buy-in, formal or informal benchmarks for all or some of its core components, and a formal or informal process for the allocation of such school resources as materials, staffing, and time.
+Qualitative researchers used the information synthesized in the Model Description Form (from QRT Part 1) to rate the two subcategories using a specific rubric.
+These two ratings were then averaged to determine the rating for evidence of readiness for successful implementation.
+In general, a model's rating was based on evidence of the following: formal or informal benchmarks for all or some of its core components and a formal or informal process for the allocation of such school resources as materials, staffing, and time.

-The second question-does the CSR model provide schools with professional development and technical assistance needed to help teachers implement the model-included the following subcategories:
+The second question-does the ESP provide schools with professional development and technical assistance needed to help teachers implement the model included the following subcategories:

-- Provider offers comprehensive training opportunities and supporting materials. - Provider ensures that professional development effectively supports full model implementation. - Provider develops school's internal capacity to provide professional development.
+- Provider offers comprehensive training opportunities and supporting materials. - Provider ensures that professional development effectively supports full model implementation. - Provider develops a school's internal capacity to provide professional development.